 LGBTQ Research Fellowship Program

-The 2018 LGBTQ Research Fellows and their topics are:
+The 2019 LGBTQ Research Fellows and their topics are:

-Fellows are invited to conduct research between May 2018 and December 2018.
+Fellows are invited to conduct research between May 2019 and December 2019.
 Desired outcomes include scholarly writings, publications, and media and art projects.
 Fellows receive up to $1,500 to support their research.
-Each fellow is required to write a blog post or report of approximately 500 words about the project and work completed at the ONE Archives at the USC Libraries by the end of the award period.
+Each fellow is required to write a blog post or report of approximately 500 words about the project and work completed at ONE Archives at the USC Libraries by the end of the award period.
 This text and accompanying images may be published by the ONE Archives Foundation, Inc. and ONE Archives at the USC Libraries.

 Please check back for more information and announcements regarding the 2019-2020 LGBTQ Research Fellowship Program.
 To learn about the 2018 LGBTQ Research Fellows, please click here.